-- Snow removal crews have been working early this morning to make the sites safe, but isolated slippery areas may be present in parking lots and sidewalks.
-Crews continue to clear walkways and building entrances.
-Please use primary sidewalks at your site.
+- Snow removal crews will have been working overnight and early in the morning to make the sites safe, but isolated slippery areas may be present in parking lots and sidewalks.
+If there is frozen precipitation, snow removal crews will continue to clear walkways and building entrances, possibly during your arrival.
+Please use primary and cleared sidewalks at your site.

 - Please be aware of conditions at building entrances and exits at your site as floors may be wet from personnel traffic.